8 Travel Tips – How Not to Ruin Your Vacation Abroad

 Or, consider renting an apartment or room from a booking platform like the ones I mentioned above.
 Renting from a local via a booking platform can often be cheaper and more comfortable than a hotel.
 Plus, you get to live amongst residents and get a taste of local life.

 You may not be interested in nor worried about calling home while you’re abroad.
 After all, with wifi and calling apps, it’s practically free to connect with most people back home.
 But, not all.
+This travel tip is especially helpful for ensuring you can be in touch with absolutely everyone back home, if need be.

 - Calling your bank, mobile carrier, airline company, railway company or any other business